 Will the Government pay 80% of the salary for an employee’s reduced hours?

-No, under the current information a furloughed worker is not permitted to work at all in the business, you cannot furlough some of the employee’s hours.
-(See the next question)
+Under the scheme that closes on 30 June, No. Under this scheme a furloughed worker is not permitted to work at all in the business, you cannot furlough some of the employee’s hours.

 Should I continue to pay 100% of salary even though the Government are only subsidising 80%?